Hotwire hotel search results in 2011

 I worked with Legal to make sure our approach was okay and that the explanatory footnote was clear.

-I had demonstrated the value of simple optimizations.
+I had demonstrated the value of simple copy-based optimizations.
 As a result, Hotwire spun up a new team to focus on them full time.